 Student Affairs is suggesting resources to help students in the transition to a virtual experience including updates from Academic Advising, Information Technology, Career Center, Counseling Center, Campus-Life Dean’s Office and many more departments that are here to support, encourage academic success, reduce social isolation and create connections.

-Check Out! our newest publication to learn more about our fraternity and sorority community.
+Check Out! our newest publication and recent webinar to learn more about our fraternity and sorority community.

 Building Better Men & Women Publication